SearchingSteve/Math-Competition-App/README.md

 # Math Competition App

-The **Math Competition App** is a simple web application where users can practice solving math questions, track their streak of correct answers, and view leaderboards.
+The **Math Competition App** is a simple express based web application where users can practice solving math questions, track their streak of correct answers, and view leaderboards.

 ## Features